 Introduction & Objectives

 The development of tactile robot skin is crucial for the next generation of robots to interact among human-centered environments.
 At the Louisville Automation & Robotics Research Institute (LARRI) under the MRI Project, researched have developed electronic skin using multiple sensors and components.
+The goal of the Demo Sensor Project is to provide a functional demonstration board to show and test the capability of the pickup and place machine, developed by Danming’s group (MRI Project).

 The board can be used in two ways, with an off-the-shelf strain gauge sensor or with a strain gauge printed by the Optomec aerosol ink jet printer.
-The skin can sense changes in pressure using a lever hinge system using the Wheatstone half-bridge.
+The skin can sense changes in pressure using a lever hinge system and measuring a strain gauge using the Wheatstone half-bridge.
 The main disadvantage of this system is the narrow output range; thus, the output must be amplified adding overall noise.

+Major Activities

+Hardware

-Measuring the resistive sensor uses a system including the Wheatstone bridge, an instrument amplifier (in-amp), and an analog-digital-convertor (ADC).
-Figure 1 illustrates an example of the Wheatstone bridge.
+Measuring the resistive sensor uses a system including the Wheatstone half-bridge, an instrument amplifier (in-amp), and an analog-digital-convertor (ADC).
+Figure 1 illustrates an example of the Wheatstone half-bridge.

 Figure 1: Wheatstone Bridge

-According to figure 1, with 3 known resistor values, the fourth resistor value can be solved.
-A similar system is implemented for the skin sensor demo.
-The skin sensor project uses a DAC and an instrument amplifier.
+The strain gauge device varies in resistance depending on the amount of strain.
+In the circuit for the Demo Sensor, the resistance with no strain on the device approximately 150 ohms.
+The strain gauges are put in opposite orientations so when the lever is pushed, one strain gauge gains resistance while the other decreases in resistance.
+The voltage between the two are inputted into the ADC which shows if the sensor is being pressed.

+The material of the strain gauge is a fundamental parameter to the system.
+It is expressed mathematically as the gauge factor (GF).
+“Gauge factor is defined as the ratio of fractional change in electrical resistance to the fractional change in length (strain):” (NI Strain Gauge Measurement – A Tutorial)

+GF=∆R/R∆L/L=∆R/Rε#1

+For the Skin Sensor Demo, a GF of 1 is used and a strain (ε) of 500*10-6.
+After calculations, a ∆R is approximately +/- 0.075 ohms.
+This can be used in the next calculation to show the how accurate the DAC and ADC must be discussed later.

 Figure 2 is a reference of the instrument amplifier.

 Figure 2: Instrument Amplifier

 The base equation for an instrument amplifier is:

-Vout=Gain*V1-V2 + Vref#1
+Vout=Gain*V1-V2 + Vref#2

 Through calibration in the software and the DAC, V1 is set to a constant value within a small range very close to V2.
-V2 is connected to the touch resistor.
+V2 is connected to the sensor.
 Thus, any changes in the resistor results in a change in voltage in V2 being amplified to Vout.
+The instrument amplifier is referenced to 1.5 volts.
+Using equation 2 calculates that a gain of approximately 2500 best fits the system.
 Gain is set to a high value because the resistance change of the sensor is small.
 Under brief testing, a gain of 200 is found to work the best.

-Major Activities

-Hardwarehalf-For the Skin Sensor Demo, a GF of 1 is used and a strain (ε) of 500*10-6.
-After calculations, a is approximately +/- 0.075 ohms.
-This can be used in the next calculation to show the how accurate the DAC and ADC must be discussed later.
-The instrument amplifier is referenced to 1.5 volts.
-Using equation 2 calculates that a gain of approximately 2500 best fits the system.

 Figure 3 shows a block diagram of the circuit.